How Therapy Can Heal Family Relationships: What Is A Broken Family Relationship?

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.

-Broken from loss
+Broken family relationships from loss or family estrangement

 This article will focus primarily on a family that is broken due to the permanent departure of one parent, either through death or abandonment.
 While divorce can undoubtedly break a family, if both parents are still involved in the children's lives, there is an opportunity for a new family dynamic.
 If you're worried about the impact a current or potential divorce may have on your family, there are resources to help you understand the impact the divorce may have on your family.
 A family broken from divorce can heal into a new, healthy dynamic.
 For children, good co-parenting practices can help introduce stability and reduce divorce's negative effects.